Mama Knows It All

 Remember, the Black experience isn’t just about struggle, either.

-Some films that you might enjoy are Hidden Figures, The Proud Family Movie, or Akeelah and the Bee.
+Some films that you might enjoy are Hidden Figures, The Proud Family Movie, and Akeelah and the Bee.

 3. Go to places far—and near.

-It’s likely that you have an area in your city that has or has had a high volume of Black owned businesses and restaurants.
+You likely have an area in your city that has or has had a high volume of Black-owned businesses and restaurants.

 So many places have African-American museums that you can visit to learn more about your local Black history.